adrien1251/pluginSonar-powerapiCI/README.md

 # Authors

-Adrien Deblock / Vincent Leclercq
+Adrien Deblock / Vincent Leclercq.
 This project served as a mission to complete our end-of-study internship at Davidson Consulting.